drewg13/chromaverse/README.md

   <img alt="GitHub downloads (latest)" src="https://img.shields.io/github/downloads/drewg13/chromaverse/latest/system.zip">
 </p>

-# Chromaverse for Foundry VTT
+# Chroma Legends for Foundry VTT

-An implementation of the Chromaverse system, based on the Open Legend RPG system, for Foundry Virtual Tabletop (http://foundryvtt.com).
+An implementation of the Chroma Legends system, based on the Open Legend RPG system, for Foundry Virtual Tabletop (http://foundryvtt.com).

 ## Installation

 Open the latest release, copy the link to the associated `system.json` file, and paste it into the Manifest field in the System installation window in Foundry v11 or higher.
 Updates should work normally from then on.

-The system will also available via the official Foundry package browser at some future date.

 ## Features